xyzhou218/Kin_TF_net/README.md

 2. Run the `.rmd` files in `DE/` to generate differential expression results
 3. Run the VIPER analysis `.rmd` to infer TF activity changes

+### Citation
+Please cite "Stratified Signaling Network Remodeling of Kinase-Transcription Factors' Interactions in Parkinson's disease.
+Xiaoyan Zhou, Luca Parisi, Sicen Liu, Ziqi Cheng, Hanwen Liang, Mansour Youseffi, Farideh Javid and Renfei Ma*" if you use any scripts in this repository.